 Create and Distribute a Lost Pet Flyer

 Posting hardcopy and online flyers is a great way to get a visual of your lost pet out in the local area where he or she has likely wandered into.
-Be sure to include a large, updated photo of your dog on the flyer along with two forms of contact information for reaching you.
+Be sure to include a large, updated photo of your dog on the flyer along with two forms of contact information for reaching you (preferably phone and email).
 Since stray animals are often brought to local veterinary offices for a microchip scan or medical care, posting flyers there as well is a good idea.
 While you’re out and about posting, keep an eye out for flyers of “found” animals.
 One of them may be your pet!

 - Local veterinarian hospitals or clinics